Jetexir/jetexir-wp-plugin/readme.txt

 4. Improve Customer Engagement: FAQ sections and related products keep shoppers on your site longer while providing valuable information.

-5. Flexible Customization: From checkout fields to currency symbols, Woo Assistant puts you in complete control of your store's appearance and functionality.
+5. Flexible Customization: From checkout fields to currency symbols, Assistant for WooCommerce puts you in complete control of your store's appearance and functionality.

 6. Convenient Shopping Experience: Fly Cart and Menu Cart options make it easier for customers to manage their purchases without leaving the product page.